gdennie/nomicon/src/lifetime-elision.md

   input refers to the types of the formal arguments, while output refers to result types.
 So `fn foo(s: &str) -> (&str, &str)` has elided one lifetime in input position and two lifetimes in output position.
-Note that the input positions of a `fn` method definition do not include the lifetimes that occur in the method's `impl` header (nor lifetimes that occur in the trait header, for a default method).
+Note that the input positions for a `fn` method definition do not include the lifetimes that occur in a method's `impl` block header (nor the lifetimes that occur in the trait's block header in case of default methods).

-* For `impl` headers, all types are input.
+* For `impl` headers, all types appear as input.
 So `impl Trait<&T> for Struct<&T>` has elided two lifetimes in input position, while `impl Struct<&T>` has elided one.